Ask Our Expert - Russell Dilday

 This Month's Expert Russell Dilday

-Russell Dilday was raised in the San Joaquin Valley of California and worked on ranches throughout Arizona, California, Nevada and Australia.
-Before transitioning to training full time, he cowboyed and started colts under legendary cow horse trainer Greg Ward.
+Russell Dilday was raised in the San Joaquin Valley and worked on ranches throughout Arizona, California, Nevada and Australia.
+Before transitioning to training full time, he cowboyed and trained colts under Greg Ward.
 The Wynnewood, Oklahoma, trainer was named World’s Greatest Horseman in 2008, 2009 and 2011, making him the only trainer to have earned the title three times.
-Carrying him to all of those titles was Topsails Rien Maker, the first cow horse to become a Breyer model.
-Dilday also won the 2008 National Reined Cow Horse Association Bridle Spectacular, in addition to being a finalist at many other major National Reined Cow Horse Association events.
+Carrying him to the titles was Topsails Rien Maker, the first cow horse to become a Breyer horse model.
+Dilday also won the 2008 National Reined Cow Horse Association Bridle Spectacular, in addition to being a finalist at many other major NRCHA events.

 View more horsemanship articles HERE.